- Auburn Park Lagoon (406 W. Winneconne Parkway)

 Summer Fishing Program

-Early June - Late August, Monday through Friday, 9 am - 4 pm Call to schedule an outing
+Monday through Friday, 9 am - 4 pm Call to schedule an outing

 Over the course of eleven weeks we supply the rods, reels, bait and instruction.
 You?
 Well, you supply the kids.
 There are daily fishing sessions conducted by the “Chicago's Fish 'N Kids" instructors for up to 20 kids per session.
-We can accommodate up to 300 participants per day.
 We are able to fish with children, age 8 – 12, teens, adults, seniors, and those with any kind of disabilities or challenges.
 A friendly reminder, all participants 16 years of age or older will need to have a fishing license.

-Fishing takes place at 11 lagoons located throughout the City, and at eight lakefront and river locations.
+Fishing takes place at 17 lagoons, river spots and harbors located throughout the City, and at eight lakefront and river locations.
 Fishing sessions last an average of 35 minutes.
 Classes are free and open to the public, but pre-registration is REQUIRED.
 Call (312) 859-2395 to register.

 We hope these programs and events help make your fishing more enjoyable and rewarding.

 - Jigs, plastic lures and Maggots work for just about all species all year in Lake Michigan, park lagoons and the Chicago River.
 They work either cast or drifted under a float/bobber.
 White, chartreuse, and pink are best all around plastic lure colors for this.

 - Crappie rigs with fatheads or baby roaches work well for perch, throughout the year.